-The following is a sample of some of the Articles that will be available in the CLARITY Learning Suite and will be referenced in the Modules and Sessions.
+The following are Articles that are referenced in the CLARITY Learning Suite Modules and Sessions.

 Articles are shown that are in ALL of the Modules/Sessions selected AND include all of the Authors selected.